github/site-policy/Policies/github-terms-of-service.md

 </details>

 &dagger; In this section 'A. Definitions', an asterisk (*) is a reference to the following text:
-- *"You need to know the special meaning assigned and used in this document, of (any of) the following term(s) "*.
+- *"You need information on the special meaning assigned and used in this document, of (any of) the following term(s) "*.

 <TABLE>
   <TR>